ome/omero_search_engine/test_scripts/tests_scenarios.md

 For example, search the Gene Symbol=pax6 https://idr-testing.openmicroscopy.org/search/?key=Gene+Symbol&value=pax6&operator=equals
 * In this search there are results that come from project **idr0114-lindsay-hdbr/experimentA**, its id=**2151**
-* Delete this project using **delete_container.sh** script, then update the cache which will be updated. this process may take a long time  depending on the number of container inside the data source , I am looking to improve this, though perhaps not in this PR)
+* Delete this project using **delete_container.sh** script, then update the cache which will be updated.
+This process may take time depending on the number of containers inside the data source .
-* Perform the same search and then the results should not have results from this project
+* Perform the same search and then the results should not contain any image from this project
-* This project should be indexed and the data source cache updated using **index_continer_from_dataase.sh** script.
+* This project should be indexed and the data source cache updated using **index_container_from_database.sh** script.
 Then search again, the results from this project should be displayed.

 I have included scripts for deleting containers, indexing containers, updating the cache, and checking the progress of deleted containers in cthe ase of an asynchronous deletion.
-The user should configure these scripts using the attributes inside the vars.txt file.
+The user should configure these scripts using the attributes inside the ``vars.txt`` file.

-* if restoring the original data is necessary, the **restore_searchengine_data.sh** script can be used to recover it from the indexed data snapshot
+* if restoring the original data is necessary, the **restore_searchengine_data.sh** script can be used to recover it from the indexed data snapshot.

 Test data sources
 =================